Relationship and Sex Education Policy

 RSE is taught within the Pastoral Programme set out in tutor time and on Consultation Days.
 Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).

-Pupils also receive stand-alone sex education sessions delivered by a trained health professional.
+Students also receive stand-alone sex education sessions delivered by a trained health professional.

 For more information about our RSE curriculum, see Appendices 1 and 2.